Car Insurance for First-Time Drivers Over 30

 #2 – Who has the cheapest car insurance for seniors?

-Based on the rates we looked at earlier, USAA and State Farm offer the best rates for individuals who are 30 years old.
+Based on the rates we looked at earlier, USAA and State Farm offer the best rates for individuals who are over 30 years old.

 #3 – What cars have the cheapest insurance for first-time drivers?